 Reusable To Go Silverware

-Consists of: Bamboo fork, spoon, knife, & chopsticks.
 I use this allllll the time!
 And I really like it because people actually typically take notice of this swap, so I know that I'm making at least a hint of an impact when I whip out my reusable chopsticks at lunch.
 Life Without Plastic sells this kit by the Plastic Pollution Coalition, which I especially love because I know that not one, but two amazing companies are benefiting from my purchase.
-Team work makes the dream work!
+You can also just bring silverware from home!

 Reusable Straw: Metal, Bamboo, or Glass